trebor/soul-bound/rfc.md

 ## **11.1 Timeouts & Session Aborts**

 * **ChallengeRequest → SponsorAttestation**
-  * If the Candidate does not receive `SponsorAttestation` within Δ₁, the session is aborted.
+  * If the Candidate does not receive `SponsorAttestation` within Δ_challenge, the session is aborted.
   * Candidate state → **FAILED**; Sponsor state → **ABORTED**.
   * No tokens are staked yet, so no slashing occurs.
 * **SponsorAttestation → MintRequest**
-  * If the Candidate does not submit `MintRequest` within Δ₃, the session is abandoned.
+  * If the Candidate does not submit `MintRequest` within Δ_mint, the session is abandoned.
   * Any reserved UI/session resources are released; no on-chain stake has been locked yet.
 * **Awaiting ValidationResponse**
-  * If quorum is not reached before ΔV, Candidate/Sponsor treat the session as **FAILED**.
+  * If quorum is not reached before Δ_valid, Candidate/Sponsor treat the session as **FAILED**.
   * If stake was locked, Candidate may reclaim or forfeit it based on policy (see economic rules).

 ## **11.2 Signature or Proof Verification Failures**